mozilla-services/docs/source/aitc/lifeofanapp.rst

 This section describes the methods by which Firefox on the Desktop obtains an assertion for the user's email address.
-The process may be different on other platforms, but the basic idea is that we try to obtain an assertion silenty whenever possible, and only ask the user to explicitly login if they are actively performing an AitC related operation and it makes sense to present a login prompt.
+The process may be different on other platforms, but the basic idea is that we try to obtain an assertion silently whenever possible, and only ask the user to explicitly login if they are actively performing an AitC related operation and it makes sense to present a login prompt.